-Additions/Transfers include £194,000 transferred from Assets under construction to Land and Buildings following completion of projects during the year.
+Additions/Transfers include £4,041,000 (2022: £194,000) transferred from Assets under construction to Land and Buildings following completion of projects during the year.
+There was £740,000 of additional expenditure incurred during the year on assets under construction as at 31 August 2023.